selimslab/selimslab.github.io/_NOTES/social-sciences/history/time-scale.md

 Let's take it to human-scale and say the Earth is 45 years old.

-100 000 000 years for us is like one year to her.
+100 million years for us feels like a year to her.

 Then the Milky Way is 136 years old,